Open-NC/reentry-project-center/README.md

 # Reentry Resources Project Center
 This is the central repository for information about and links to all the component repositories.

+## Purpose

+TBD - paragraph on the purpose of the project

+## Project Organization

+Quick explanation of how the project is structured.
+Guide to the 4 main repositories.

 The reentry project consists of 4 separate repositories: